 Available for more than 50 years, it is vital reading for anyone who wants to understand the music business.

 In addition to covering industry news as and when it occurs, the editorial team also creates exclusive content.
 Which goes deeper into the key issues of the industry.

-Music Week has unparalleled access to the most influential music business executives.
+Music Week has unparalleled access to the most influential business executives.
 Within the UK and around the world.